ianw/rstdiary/README.md

 about = <a href="mailto:me@company.com">me@company.com</a>
 ```

+All of the above options should be filled out

 ## output

-`rstdiary` outputs one HTML page for each month of entries into `output_dir`.  `index.html` is symlinked to the most recent month.
+`rstdiary` outputs one HTML page for each month of entries into
+`output_dir`.  `index.html` is symlinked to the most recent month.

+The output is lightly styled and uses CDN versions of some common
+utilities such as bootstrap.

+A sample output is [here](https://rawgit.com/ianw/rstdiary/master/sample/index.html)